dsandadi/dsandadi/README.md

 ### Hi there 👋

+I am currently working as a Software Engineer at Google.
+I enjoy exploring and experimenting with open source projects, and potentially contributing to them.

+I have developed backend modules using programming languages Java, C++, Python.
+I am familiar with front end technologies like Angular2, feel free to reach me out at dineshsandadi@gmail.com if you have an opensource project and looking for contributors.

+Fun fact: I'm currently leanring Machine Learning.
 <!--
 **dsandadi/dsandadi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.